 New Students who are required to complete AOC will have two holds on their MyCerritos account: one for Assessment (ASM) and the other for Orientation-Counseling (ORI).

-- To remove the 'ASM' hold, new students must complete all 3 assessments, (Math, English and Reading) or ESL testing.
+- To remove the 'ASM' hold, new students must complete assessments/placement, (Math, English and Reading) or ESL testing.